dita-deb/Driver_Dristracted_From_Rear_Camera/Label Image/README.md

 ### Prerequisites

-Please make sure you have [Anaconda](https://www.anaconda.com/products/distribution) installed on your system.
+Please make sure you have [Anaconda](https://www.anaconda.com/products/distribution) installed on your system and open anaconda prompt.

 ### Steps